Lansing McLoskey: Education

 McLoskey applied to UC Santa Barbara while on his mission.
-Initially planning on majoring in piano performance, McLoskey was taken aback when he heard, in the same week, Luciano Berio's Sinfonia, Igor Stravinsky's Rite of Spring, and "Non al suo amante" by the trecento Italian composer Jacopo da Bologna.
-These experiences inspired him to shift his focus from piano to composition.
+Initially planning on majoring in piano performance, he was taken aback when he heard, in the same week, Luciano Berio's Sinfonia, Igor Stravinsky's Rite of Spring, and "Non al suo amante" by the trecento Italian composer Jacopo da Bologna.
+These experiences inspired him to shift his focus to composition.
 They also marked the beginning of his love for early music.
-“Early music performance was one of the most important things in my life from undergraduate through my doctoral studies and beyond, and it started at UC Santa Barbara,” said McLoskey.
-He joined Capella Cordina, the early music choir at UCSB directed by Alejandro Planchart, changed his major to composition, and completed a BA in Composition in 1989.
-McLoskey considers his string quartet flux in situ (1989, rev. 1991) as his first representative piece.
+"Early music performance was one of the most important things in my life from undergraduate through my doctoral studies and beyond, and it started at UC Santa Barbara", McLoskey has said.
+He joined Capella Cordina, the early music choir at UCSB directed by Alejandro Planchart, changed his major to composition, and completed a BA in composition in 1989.
+McLoskey considers his string quartet flux in situ (1989, rev. 1991) his first representative piece.

-During his Masters’ studies at the USC Thornton School of Music, McLoskey continued both his composition work as well as his love for early music.
+During his Master's studies at the USC Thornton School of Music, McLoskey continued his pursuits in both composition and early music.
 He studied composition with Stephen Hartke and Donald Crockett, and counterpoint with Morten Lauridsen.
 Along with several master's students in early music performance, McLoskey founded the vocal sextet Clamores Antiqui.
 He also studied early music voice at The Amherst Early Music Festival and Workshop.

-After completing his master's, McLoskey worked for four years at a home automation and systems integration company in Santa Monica called Sound Solutions.
-His company let him take time off to pursue music.
-In 1993 he was an American-Scandinvavian Foundation Fellow at Det Kongelige Danske Musikkonservatorium (the Royal Danish Academy of Music), where he studied composition with Ib Nørholm, and contemporary & Renaissance choral techniques with composer/conductor Bo Holten and Ars Nova Copenhagen.
+After completing his master's, McLoskey worked for four years at Sound Solutions, a home automation and systems integration company in Santa Monica.
+The company let him take time off to pursue music.
+In 1993 he was an American-Scandinvavian Foundation Fellow at Det Kongelige Danske Musikkonservatorium (the Royal Danish Academy of Music), where he studied composition with Ib Nørholm and contemporary and Renaissance choral techniques with composer/conductor Bo Holten and Ars Nova Copenhagen.
 In 1994 he attended the Advanced Masters Program at the Aspen Music Festival and School, where he worked with Jacob Druckman and Bernard Rands, which led to McLoskey’s attending Harvard University for his doctorate.
-He also taught music theory and aural skills at The Crossroads School for the Arts in Santa Monica, CA.
+He also taught music theory and aural skills at The Crossroads School for the Arts in Santa Monica.